 - All unclaimed flower waste is composted locally at urban farms; this becomes nutrient-rich soil amendment for this wonderful educational farm in Crown Heights.

 - Much of the cardboard and paper packing and packaging from vessel shipments is re-purposed or recycled.

 - I avoid all use of synthetic floral foam or other non-biodegradable products and chemicals.

 You can learn more about my work as a ‘farmer-florist’ and slow flower activism in my 2015 interview with Debra Prinzing, of Slow Flowers.com.

-We marry strong organization and communication skills with fierce commitment to locally-sourced flowers, and an aesthetic bent towards the wild and whimsical, aiming to produce unique, natural feeling arrangements.
+We marry strong organization and communication skills with fierce commitment to caring for our planet and supporting local farms, and an aesthetic bent towards the wild and whimsical, aiming to produce unique, natural feeling arrangements.

 We also support the DIY’ers out there: if you want to get hands-on and design your own, I’ll source and prepare you fresh, seasonal flowers, delivered a day before to your chosen design team.